 Pakistan chose the Chinese Chengdu J-10B fighter for orders over the Lockheed Martin F-16C Block 52/60, the most advanced F-16, currently in PAF inventory.
 It was claimed that the J-10 B had more advanced technology such as its radar and OLS targeting system, and its new generation stealthy features, such as its DSI intake giving it an edge over the F-16.
+The deal has not gone through.
 Beyond the JF-17, China and Pakistan are involved in several projects to enhance military and weaponry systems.
-K-8 Karakorum advance training aircraft, tailor made for PAF based on the Chinese domestic Hongdu L-15.
+K-8 Karakorum advance jet training aircraft, tailor made for PAF.
 China supports Pakistan in space technology, and AWACS systems, Pakistan Army has imported Chinese-built Low to Medium Altitude Air Defence System (LOMADS) LY-80.

 Sino-Pak Air Exercises